In Merkel migrant row, Germans back tough policies: poll - Journal du Cameroun

 The CSU — which faces an election threat from the AfD in October state polls — has refused to budge and set Merkel an effective ultimatum of next Monday.

-Seehofer will on that day seek CSU party backing to use his ministerial authority to order border police to turn back the asylum seekers.
+Seehofer will on that day seek CSU party backing to use his ministerial authority to order border police to turn back the asylum seekers, in open defiance of Merkel.

-The feuding parties have reportedly asked parliamentary Speaker Wolfgang Schaeuble, the 75-year-old former finance minister, to mediate in the bitter dispute.

-For Merkel, in power for over 12 years, the stakes couldn’t be higher as she leads an uneasy coalition government with a narrow majority that took half a year to cobble together.
+For Merkel, in power for over 12 years, the stakes could not be higher as she leads an uneasy coalition government with a narrow majority that took half a year to cobble together.

 If Seehofer decides to go it alone, Merkel would have to fire him, sparking an unprecedented CDU-CSU split, political scientist Heinrich Oberreuter told business daily Handelsblatt.